Understanding order days and order day cuttoffs

 A missed order day allowance modifies the rounding behavior in flexible mode.
 If a customer places their initial order before the missed order day allowance date, their next billing date is calculated as if the initial order was placed on the previous order day.

-Example: You want all subscriptions for Product A to recur on the 15th of each month.
+You want all subscriptions for Product A to recur on the 15th of each month.
 You set a missed order day allowance on the 20th.

 • Customer checks out on January 17: Their next order processes on February 15 (within the allowance window)